Ministries at All Saints'

 Godly Play Team

-Every year we need 12 volunteers to staff our Godly Play program.
-The team meets the second Thursday of each month for planning and training.
+Every year we need 8 volunteers to staff our Godly Play program.
+The team meets regularly for planning and training.
 Our Safe Church Policy states that only those members who have been at All Saints for one full year are eligible to work with children.
 Juniors and Seniors in high school are also welcome on the team.

 Families are invited to help make the Godly Play program successful by signing up to bring the feast (a simple snack) on a monthly basis.
 Sign-up sheets are located on the outside of each classroom.